 With explicit sex scenes, Stranger By the Lake is a Hitchcockian thriller about a French man who becomes obsessed with another man on a cruising beach where people are getting murder.
 The more he spends time with this other man, the more he starts to suspect he is the one behind the killings.
 Being sex and death the two main themes of the movie, Stranger By the Lake excels for being a mysterious and minimalistic film that is more concern in creating a feeling than answering all the questions.

-Winner of the Palm d’Or at 2014 Cannes Film Festival, Blue is the Warmest Color is probably the most famous LGBTQ film of the decade for not only having won the biggest award in Cannes but also for having long and explicit sex scenes.
+Winner of the Palm d’Or at 2014 Cannes Film Festival, Blue is the Warmest Color is probably the most famous LGBTQ film of the decade and the most controversial for not only having won the biggest award in Cannes at that year but also for having long and explicit sex scenes.
 With three hours of runtime, the film focuses on the relationship of two young girls throughout several years, with intense performances of Adéle Exarchopoulos and Léa Seydoux.

-I’ve always loved films about troubled teenagers and reformatories, which are actually great themes to explore subjects like masculinity and homoeroticism.
+Being one of my favorite films from the list, Consequences may be a recent one but it already has great importance for exploring homosexuality in a super-masculine environmen.
+Not mentioning I’ve always loved films about troubled teenagers and reformatories, which are great themes to explore subjects like masculinity and homoeroticism.
 Consequences gathers all of that by telling the story of a rebellious teenager who is sent to a reform school in Slovenia and ends being attracted to one of his peers.
-More than that, the movie explores homosexuality in a super-masculine environment, resulting in a powerful and violent film about repression.

 From the same director of Knife + Heart, You and the Night is a crazy dream-like film about different people from all sex and ages who come together to have an orgy.
 When they all meet, they start talking about their sexual experiences, resulting in almost different short-films that explore their identities in a surrealistic background featuring characters such as a man with a giant penis, a prostitute and a travesty.
 Just like Knife+Heart, the soundtrack was composed by M83, who gives a special touch to the film.